-Inappropriate harassment of any type must be reported promptly to the building principal or the dean of students.
+Harassment of any type must be reported promptly to the building principal or the dean of students.
 Students harassing others will be subject to suspension.
 Involved students may be referred to proper local and state authorities for further prosecution.
-The harassment complaint coordinator is the Regional Executive Director permitted to search any area of the school property personally and with trained dogs according to school policy and/or statutes in effect at that time.
+The harassment complaint coordinator is the Regional Executive Director